 Guaranteed issue life insurance policies do not have health questions.
 Qualification is typically based on a few factors such as your resident state and your age – not your health.
 These policies have a graded benefit which means there is a waiting period before the full death benefit is available.
 Each carrier can be different, but a 2 year waiting period is the most common graded benefit.
 The coverage amounts are not large.
 The death benefits usually range anywhere from $5,000 to $50,000.

 If you currently have cancer or a currently in treatment, your only option will be guaranteed issue policies.
 As mentioned previously, GI policies will have a waiting period on the death benefit.
 Coverage typically ranges from $5,000 to $25,000, but $50,000 may be available.

-These policies are often called final expense life insurance policies.
+GI policies are sometimes called final expense life insurance policies.
 There are no health questions because it’s a no medical exam life insurance policy.
 Guaranteed issue policies are also guaranteed to be renewed.
-Guaranteed Issue is the only type of life insurance for terminal cancer patients.
+Guaranteed acceptance is the only type of life insurance for terminal cancer patients.
 If you can only qualify for GI, be sure to read our reviews on the best guaranteed acceptance life insurance companies.

 life insurance after cancer treatment